weiserlab/ambuj/stico.md

 |![Presentation at ABB Award](pres1.jpg)|![Presentation at ABB Award](pres2.jpg) |

-**[Q4, 2022]**  GRANT: STICORS received second grant at National University of Singapore from ARTIC for sensing using tunnel diodes
+**[Q4, 2022]**  GRANT: STICORS received second grant at National University of Singapore from ARTIC for sensing using tunnel diodes.
+We are going to focus on sensing breathing and heartbeats using flexible form factor sensors.

 **[Q2, 2022]**  GRANT: STICORS received first grant at National University of Singapore from ODPRT (Startup Grant)